West Midlands Metro: Further development

+Work on the Birmingham Metro tram extension began in June 2012, launched by transport minister Norman Baker.
+The dig was begun at the junction of Corporation Street and Bull Street, with work to move water pipes and power cables.
+On 6 December 2015, trams entered service on the extension to Bull Street.

 Current network

 Route

 For nearly two decades, Line 1 between Birmingham to Wolverhampton was the solitary operating section of the Midland Metro.
 It runs mostly along the trackbed of the former Great Western Railway line between the two cities which was closed in phases between 1972 and 1992.
-Originally, the line terminated at Birmingham Snow Hill station, using the space of one of the former rail platforms.
-However, in 2015–16, the line was extended across Birmingham city centre as far as Birmingham New Street station.
-From December 2019, trams terminated in Centenary Square at Birmingham Library, and in July 2022 the line was extended further to Edgbaston tram stop.
+The line originally terminated at Birmingham Snow Hill station, using one of the former rail platforms.
+Between 2015 and 2016 the line was extended across Birmingham city centre as far as Grand Central.
+From December 2019, trams terminated at Library tram stop next to the Library of Birmingham, and in July 2022 the line was further extended to Edgbaston Village.

-From the Grand Central tram stop, which allows interchange with the National Rail network at Birmingham New Street station, West Midlands Metro then runs on street through the city-centre to Birmingham Snow Hill station.
+From Grand Central, which allows interchange with the National Rail network at Birmingham New Street station, West Midlands Metro then runs on streets through the city centre to Birmingham Snow Hill station.
 From there, the line runs north-west, and for the first few miles it runs alongside the Birmingham to Worcester railway line, before the two diverge.
 Two stations on this stretch (Jewellery Quarter and The Hawthorns) are also tram/railway interchange stations.

-At the northern end trams leave the railway trackbed at Priestfield to run along Bilston Road to St George's terminus in Bilston Street, Wolverhampton city centre.
-St George's has no direct interchange with rail services although frequent buses serve the stops outside the police station opposite.
-The railway station can be reached on foot in a few minutes via Pipers Row and footway at the northern end of the bus station.
+At the northern end of the route trams leave the railway trackbed at Priestfield to run along Bilston Road to Wolverhampton St George's.
+Between September 2023 and September 2025, trams terminated solely at Wolverhampton station.
+As of 29th September 2025, trams now alternate between Wolverhampton St. George's and Wolverhampton Station.

-The original proposal was to run into the former Wolverhampton Low Level station, giving the terminus a link to the very centre of Wolverhampton, but this was abandoned.
+The original proposal was to run into the former Wolverhampton Low Level railway station but this was abandoned as the terminus would be too remote from the city centre.
+A loop around the city centre was also planned but this has not been implemented.

 Stops

-There are 31 tram stops in use on Line 1.
+There are 33 tram stops in use on the route, with only the former terminus at Birmingham Snow Hill no longer in use.

 Frequencies

-Mondays to Saturdays, services run at six to eight-minute intervals during the day.
-Evening and Sunday service is at fifteen-minute intervals.
-Trams take roughly 45 minutes to complete the route.
+Mondays to Saturdays, services run at eight-minute intervals during the day.
+Sunday day service is twelve-minute intervals and all Evening service is at fifteen-minute intervals.
+Trams take roughly 55 minutes to complete the route.